Limit on the production of a light vector gauge boson in phi meson decays with the KLOE detector: Upper limit evaluation on boson production

 with $\lambda(m_1^2,m_2^2,m_3^2) = [1 + m_3^2/(m_1^2-m_2^2)]^2 - 4 m_1^2 m_3^2/(m_1^2-m_2^2)^2$.
 We assume that the $U$ boson decays only to lepton pairs, with equal coupling to \ep\el\ and $\mu^+\mu^-$.

 The extraction of the limit on the $\alpha'/\alpha$ parameter is related to the parametrization of the form factor (Eq.~\ref{Eq:Reece}), and thus to the $\Lambda$ parameter in Eq.~\ref{Eq:FF}.
-The SND experiment measured the form factor slope, $ b_{\phi\eta} = {dF/dq^2|}_{q^2=0} = \Lambda^{-2}$, obtaining $b_{\phi\eta} = (3.8\pm 1.8)$ GeV$^{-2}$, whith a central value different from theoretical predictions based on VMD ($b_{\phi\eta} \sim 1$ GeV$^{-2}$) \cite{AchasovFF}, although in agreement within the error.
+The SND experiment measured the form factor slope, $ b_{\phi\eta} = {dF/dq^2|}_{q^2=0} = \Lambda^{-2}$, obtaining $b_{\phi\eta} = (3.8\pm 1.8)$ GeV$^{-2}$ \cite{phietaeeSND}, with a central value different from theoretical predictions based on VMD ($b_{\phi\eta} \sim 1$ GeV$^{-2}$) \cite{AchasovFF}, although in agreement within the error.
 In Fig.~\ref{Fig:ULcurves} the smoothed exclusion plot at 90\% C.L.\ on $\alpha'/\alpha$ is compared with existing limits in the same region of interest \cite{MAMI,APEX,amu}.
 The evaluation is done using both the experimental and the theoretical values of the form factor slope.
-The two resulting curves overlap at low $M_{ee}$ values, while the limit obtained using the SND measurement gives an increasingly larger exclusion region up to $\sim 400$ MeV, rejoining the other curve at the end of the phase space.
-Having the experimental value of $b_{\phi\eta}$ an uncertainty of $\sim 50\%$, we conservatively use the curve obtained with theoretical predictions, resulting in a limit of: $\alpha'/\alpha \leq 1.5 \times 10^{-5}$ for $30<M_{U}<420$ MeV, and even better for the sub-region $60<M_{U}<190$ MeV: $\alpha'/\alpha \leq 5.0 \times 10^{-6}$.
-Comparing our result with the previous KLOE measurement, reported as dotted line in Fig.~\ref{Fig:ULcurves}, we improve the upper limit of about a factor two, both including the $\eta\to\pio\pio\pio$ final state and improving the analysis for the $\eta\to\pip\pim\pio$ decay channel.
-This result reduces the region of the $U$ boson parameters that could explain the observed discrepancy between measurement and Standard Model prediction of the muon anomalous magnetic moment, $a_\mu$, ruling out masses in the range 50--460 MeV.
+The two resulting curves overlap at low $M_{ee}$ values, while the limit obtained using the SND measurement gives an increasingly larger exclusion region up to $\sim 400$ MeV, moving closer to the other curve at the end of the phase space.
+Having the experimental value of $b_{\phi\eta}$ an uncertainty of $\sim 50\%$, we conservatively use the curve obtained with theoretical predictions, resulting in a limit of: $\alpha'/\alpha < 1.7 \times 10^{-5}$ for $30<M_{U}<400$ MeV, and even better for the sub-region $50<M_{U}<210$ MeV: $\alpha'/\alpha < 8.0 \times 10^{-6}$.
+Comparing our result with the previous KLOE measurement, reported as the dotted line in Fig.~\ref{Fig:ULcurves}, we improve the upper limit of about a factor of two when using the same parametrization of the form factor.
+This result reduces the region of the $U$ boson parameters that could explain the observed discrepancy between the measurement and Standard Model prediction of the muon anomalous magnetic moment, $a_\mu$, ruling out masses in the range 60--435 MeV.